 I have a new client – a 46-year-old lady who is literally allergic/sensitive to every good edible food, it seems!

 Her doctor did an ELISA Basic Food Panel, and there is nothing for her to eat!
 I have no idea what to do.
-To put her on any kind of detox to clear out her gut is impossible because all the foods that are good for detox she cannot have.
 She’s frustrated and lost.
 Can you help me in any way?
-There are three panels with Low, Moderate and Avoid.
+There are three panels with Low, Moderate and Avoid results.
 Now, if she is ‘sensitive’ to foods, wouldn’t they also irritate her?
 She has a few foods in LOW, but they are not foods she enjoys or can even ‘stomach’, such as fish, due to their strong smell.
 Surprisingly, she had no intolerance to all the sugars, corn starch, and MSG (at least on this test)!
+What am I missing?

 Great question!
 First of all, I encourage you to confirm exactly what type of food sensitivity testing was performed.
 For purposes of this reply, I am going to assume that this was a Total IgG food antibody panel which measures “sensitivities” (which can progress to officially be “type 3 hypersensitivity”) and are a marker of the adaptive immune system’s reactions to foods.
-Essentially, the test is measuring when the immune system is reacting to a consumed (and perhaps quite healthy!) food as though it were a foreign invader by developing antibodies and forming immune complexes.
-And you are absolutely right that she needs to heal these sensitivities before she can use those foods for any type of cleanse.
-A cleanse is a great idea, but one step at a time – in the right order – will allow the right kind of healing.
+Essentially, the test is measuring when the immune system is reacting to a consumed (and perhaps quite healthy!) food with hypervigilance.
+Important information, but one that is not as targeted as we might assume.